 \subsection{Stage-1: Learning Unified Vision-Motion Codes}

-We design a dual-branch Vector Quantized Variational Autoencoder (VQ-VAE)~\citep{van2017neural} to learn the Unified Vision-Motion Codes (UVMC) in a self-supervised manner.
-Unlike prior works focusing solely on visual dynamics~\citep{cui2022play,hu2024video,bu2025agibot,he2024learning,ye2024latent,cheang2024gr,du2023learning} or action sequences~\citep {shafiullah2022behavior,wu2025discrete,bauer2025latent,zhang2025align,mete2024quest,chen2024moto}, our design explicitly unifies the two modalities in a discrete latent space and aligns them with an alighment regulrazation loss, providing complementary guidance for action prediction and enabling learning from heterogeneous sources such as human demonstrations.
+We design a dual-branch VQ-VAE~\citep{van2017neural} to learn Unified Vision-Motion Codes (UVMC) via self-supervision.
+Unlike prior works focusing exclusively on visual dynamics~\citep{cui2022play,hu2024video,bu2025agibot,he2024learning,ye2024latent,cheang2024gr,du2023learning} or action sequences~\citep{shafiullah2022behavior,wu2025discrete,bauer2025latent,zhang2025align,mete2024quest,chen2024moto}, our approach explicitly unifies both modalities in a discrete latent space.
+By employing an alignment regularization loss, our design provides complementary guidance for action prediction and enables learning from heterogeneous sources, such as actionless human demonstrations.